Omolabake94/CyberSecurity_Bootcamp/HW_13/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat helps to collect system logs and it also indicates information that has been modified and when the modification took place
-- Metricbeat Metricbeat watchs for change in system metrics such has change in cpu usage
+- Metricbeat Metricbeat watchs for change in system metrics such as change in cpu usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: